A Domestic Budget to Make Barack Obama Proud

 The Department of Health and Human Services received $78 billion, nearly identical to the $77.9 billion Obama sought and almost 20 percent more than what the Trump budget called for.
 Ditto for the Department of Labor and the Department of Education, which got $1.5 billion more than Obama’s final request and nearly $12 billion more than the reduced level Trump sought.
 Obama-era priorities like Head Start and Pell Grants drew increases, too.

 Congress eliminated none of the 18 independent agencies Trump wanted to scrap, including the Corporation for Public Broadcasting, the National Endowment for the Arts, and the National Endowment for the Humanities.
 And several of the programs he wanted to zero out won huge increases instead.
 Take the TIGER grants, an infrastructure program created by Obama’s 2009 economic stimulus package.
 Congress had allocated $500 million to it each of the last several years, despite annual Obama requests to boost it to $1.25 billion.
 Trump’s budget called for axing it entirely, but lawmakers went even higher than Obama, giving $1.5 billion to TIGER.
 Or the Community Development Block Grant, a federal housing program that had been receiving $3 billion from Congress annually.
-Obama actually proposed cutting its funding by $200 billion in 2016, while Trump called for chopping it altogether.
+Obama actually proposed cutting its funding by $200 million in 2016, while Trump called for chopping it altogether.
 In the end, it received $3.3 billion—a 10 percent boost.

 The spending spikes all contributed to this week’s unexpected display of Democrats celebrating legislation enacted under complete GOP control of Washington.
 And the victories for a president who has been out of office for a year were not lost on conservatives.
 “This could have been written by President Obama and liberal Democrats,” Senator Rand Paul of Kentucky said Thursday night on Fox News, hours before he consented to a vote on a 2,200-page bill most of his colleagues hadn’t had time to read.
 Senator Ben Sasse of Nebraska accused his party of hypocrisy.
 “Every Republican would vote against this disgusting pork bill if a Democrat were president,” he said in a statement.